Introduction

 Smaller Bets

-On very dry boards or against specific opponents who are likely to fold to any bet, a smaller C-bet (around one-third of the pot) can be effective and risk less.
+On very dry boards or against specific opponents who are likely to fold to any bet, a smaller C-bet (around one-third of the pot) can be effective and riskless.

 Larger Bets